pradyunsg/furo/docs/kitchen-sink/tables.rst

            This is a long caption for a figure.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
            Donec porttitor dolor in odio posuere, vitae ornare libero mattis.
 In lobortis justo vestibulum nibh aliquet, non.

+.. list-table:: This is a list table with an admonition in it.

+    * - List table
+      - Header 1
+    * - Stub Row 1
+      - Some information.

+        .. admonition:: Warning
+            :class: warning

+            There's something you should keep in mind!